 Services are determined on a case-by-case basis.
 Due to the high demand for services and the nature of certain disabilities, students are advised to contact the Student AccessAbility Services Coordinator and provide documentation well in advance of the beginning of the semester.
 At least six weeks is recommended.
 While every effort will be made to arrange academic adjustments in a timely fashion, failure to provide sufficient advance notice may impede delivery service.

 In order to begin the process with Student AccessAbility Services, you need to have received a letter of acceptance from the college with a student I.D. number.
 Click to Apply for Services, enter your student I.D. number, password and then complete the Intake form.
 After we have received your completed intake form we will contact you for an appointment.
-If you need further assistance with this process, come to the Student AccessAbility Services located in the UBS Student Success Center (Room E-107).
+If you need further assistance with this process, come to the Student AccessAbility Services (Room E322).

 In addition to the services available to all NCC credit division students, which include: